ytree-project/ytree/doc/source/Developing.rst

 Halo Catalog-style Data
 #######################

-If this is your case, then the rockstar and tree_farm frontends are the best examples to follow.
+If this is your case, then the rockstar and treefarm frontends are the best examples to follow.

 For this type of data, you will subclass the